Farm Household Allowance

 If you are attending a training camp with the Australian Defence Force Reserves you can get your payment for the duration of the training.

-When to tell us about your travel
+Telling us about your travel

 Read more about payments while outside Australia.